IBM/video-streaming-developer-docs/README.md

 ## Local development

-1. Prerequisite:

-   - Install NodeJS - `brew install node`

-2. Check out the repo
+1. Check out the repo
-3. CD into the repo dir
+2. CD into the repo dir
+3. If Docker is already installed
+    * Run: `docker run -it --rm -v $(pwd):/data -w=/data --user=$(id -u):$(id -g) -p 8000:8000 node:18 /bin/bash`
+    * Stay in the container and jump to #5, no need to install NodeJS, but still must run the `npm` commands below.
+4. Make sure NodeJS is installed, if not: `brew install node` or see https://nodejs.org/en/download/
-4. Install the dependencies - `npm install`
+5. Install the dependencies: `npm install`
+    * Note: some package installation may hang.
+Just press `Ctrl+C` and restart the command
-5. Run the site locally - `npm run dev`
+6. Run the site locally: `npm run dev`
+7. Wait for the the address to be displayed, it may take a while
+8. Open the [site](http://localhost:8000/) in the browser, changes in the source should be displayed automatically

 ## Creating a new page